 We’re more than the sum of our zeroes and ones….

 Precision marketing is creepy.
 It may be harmful.
 And it’s not really working.
-It’s “commoditising human relationships at the expense of customer understanding” notes Tricia Wang, a technology ethnographer.
-She claims 70% of chief marketing officers feel Adtech isn’t delivering valuable customer insights.
-The New York Times actually saw ad revenue increase after blocking ad exchanges in the EU.
-Big Data gives the macro picture – an incomplete and inaccurate one – while missing the human narrative.
-Ironically, Adtech has purged customer-centricity from marketing.
+It’s “commoditising human relationships at the expense of customer understanding” noted Tricia Wang, a technology ethnographer.
+She claimed 70 per cent of chief marketing officers feel Adtech isn’t delivering valuable customer insights.
+The New York Times actually saw ad revenue increase in 2019 after blocking ad exchanges in the EU.
+Big data gives the macro picture – an incomplete and inaccurate one – while missing the human narrative.
+Ironically, Adtech is in danger of purging customer-centricity from marketing.
 It can’t see the human for the zeroes and ones.

 For tech’s sake: Reconciling emerging tech and the GDPR

 In the lead-up to ‘G-Day’, critics warned GDPR would have a chilling effect on innovation and called on regulators to abandon core GDPR principles in favour of emerging tech.
 But by pitting privacy against innovation they missed the mark on both.
 Ironically, their pleas revealed a striking resistance to change and a vigorous defence of ‘business-as-usual’.
 There is no need for tech and GDPR to be at odds.
 Privacy lawyer, Abigail Dubiniecki, takes up the story.

 Blackbelts like Pernille Tranberg, co-founder of Data Ethics, are helping consumers and companies find win-win alternatives to corporate surveillance.
 She’s teaching young cybernauts the basics so they can avoid a Truman Show future — a kind of digital self defense teacher.
 Consumers can repatriate their data with tools like Digi.Me and Tapx, and transact on their own terms at a fair market value.